-Plant types and subtypes: SALE, Vines, Perennials
+Plant types and subtypes: Vines, Perennials

 Light Requirements: part-sun, part-shade, shade